Have you ever conducted a brand audit for your business?

 How Do You Audit Your Personal Brand Online?

-In order to audit your personal brand online, follow these 8 simple steps:
+To audit your brand online, follow these 8 simple steps:

 - Find your goal for brand auditing